First Program: Simple Blob Analysis

 Finally, we can create an output image (e.g. for displaying in the HMI) with the nails marked in green.
 For this purpose we use the DrawRegions_SingleColor filter, which needs to have its inImage and inRegions inputs appropriately connected.
 The inColor input defines the required color and can be edited through the Properties window.

 If we want to obtain also the number of elements found, we can right-click on the outAccepted output and select Property Outputs → Count, which creates an additional output named outAccepted.Count.
 In this case we are getting the number 5:

-As this example demonstrates, creating programs in Adaptive Vision Studio consists of selecting filters from the Toolbox (or from the Filter Catalog), connecting them and configuring.
+As this example demonstrates, creating programs in Aurora Vision Studio consists of selecting filters (tools) from the Toolbox (or from the Filter Catalog), connecting them and configuring.
 Data previews are created by dragging and dropping filter ports to the data preview area.
 This simple workflow is common for the most basic programs, as the one just shown, as well as for highly advanced industrial applications which can contain multiple image sources, hundreds of filters and arbitrarily complex data-flow logic.

 Note: This program is available as "Nails Screws and Nuts" in the official examples of Aurora Vision Studio.